Factory floor operations

 The MCU programming and debugging interface provides details on the design and requirements for the chip-to-PC interface.

 You'll need to install the Azure Sphere SDK to connect devices to a PC and to perform other factory-floor tasks.
 See Install Azure Sphere for instructions.

 You can simultaneously connect as many Azure Sphere devices to your PC as the PC's USB subsystem will support.
 The Azure Sphere tools do not limit the number of devices that can be connected at one time.
 We recommend that you request the Manufacturing Samples package, as described previously, to help you perform manufacturing tasks at scale.

-Support for multiple attached devices is provided only by the azsphere CLI.
+Support for multiple attached devices is provided only on Windows and only by the azsphere CLI.
 The Visual Studio and Visual Studio Code extensions currently support development and debugging of only a single device (the first device), which must have IP address 192.168.35.2.